lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 STRING value, and so on; the least significant bit of the OCTET STRING becomes the least significant bit of the BIT STRING.

-The id-slh-dsa-* identifiers in {{sec-alg-ids}} MUST be used as the algorithm field in the SubjectPublicKeyInfo sequence {{!RFC5280}} to identify a SLH-DSA public key.
+The AlgorithmIdentifier for an SLH-DSA public key MUST use one of the id-slh-dsa-* object identifiers from {{sec-alg-ids}}.
+The parameters field of the AlgorithmIdentifier for the SLH-DSA public key MUST be absent.

 {{example-public}} contains an example of an id-slh-dsa-sha2-128s public key encoded using the textual encoding defined in {{?RFC7468}}.

 # Key Usage Bits

 The intended application for the key is indicated in the keyUsage certificate extension; see {{Section 4.2.1.3 of RFC5280}}.
-If the keyUsage extension is present in a certificate that indicates an id-slh-dsa-* identifier in the SubjectPublicKeyInfo, then the at least one of following MUST be present:
+If the keyUsage extension is present in a certificate that indicates an id-slh-dsa-* identifier in the SubjectPublicKeyInfo, then at least one of following MUST be present:

 ~~~
     digitalSignature; or